priyanka25081999/Padhai-Moblie-like-dislike-perdictor/README.md

 # Padhai-Moblie-like-dislike-perdictor
-My submission of the contest
+My submission of the contest:

 Accuracy:-